 The large space is decorated with traditional Italian baroque furniture, and dark heavy tapestries.
 His room perfectly illustrates his aristocratic roots, and shows off the dark wooden designs, and fancy ornate carvings of Chateaus in southern France.

-The Castle Library Design
+The Beauty And The Beast Castle Library

 And of course, who could forget the room that took our breath away.
 Book lovers wildest fantasies come true when the Beast introduces his multi-story library, and gives Belle free rein.